hiiamboris/red-wiki/REP-FOR-loop-function.md

 This is not the place for long, discussion related to the proposal.
 The best place for such discussions would be the [Red Mailing List](https://groups.google.com/forum/#!forum/red-lang) as the conversations can be linked to from the proposal.
 Such discussions can also be held on [Red Gitter Chat](https://gitter.im/red/red) though they will not be preserved in such a convenient form as the mailing list.

  __This section will be curated by the Red Team.__
+Author: Arnold van Hofwegen

+Date: 12 June 2016

+Point: Not against the proposal.
+The FOR you suggest is like a Swiss Army knife.
+Used for too many a thing.
+The LOOP and REPEAT loops are great in a sense that they are a perfect fit for their looping tasks.
+I agree a FOR type loop is missing in Red, but it is possible to use WHILE to work around this now.
+Also the first block of the WHILE could be put more to use.
+The FOR [X 1 10 2][] I can support.
+Though the suggested [X = 5 from 5 to 10 step 10] I think is 'bad'.
+It is bad because X = 5 suggest a C style assignment, where in Red and Rebol X = 5 will result in TRUE or FALSE (or maybe a none) giving rise to confusion to the very newcomers that will be pleased to find Red has a FOR.
+Just my 2 cents.

 Author: \<The real name of the author.\>